 The Farmer Landowner Match Program connects landowners seeking to have their land farmed with farmers seeking land.
 The farm operations involved with these matches include meat, vegetables, and crops.
-As of July 2013, CLC has had 25 successful matches, farming on over 1,000 acres of land, including Great Song Farm and Sparrowbush Farm.
+Since its inception in 2008, we have had more than 25 successful matches, helping farmers gain access to more than 1,000 acres of land, including Great Song Farm and Sparrowbush Farm.

 Match Lists, Application, and Brochure